KubeRocketCI/docs/docs/operator-guide/microsoft-entra/dependency-track-authentication.md

+---
+id: dependency-track-authentication
+sidebar_label: Dependency-Track
+---

-# Dependency-Track
+# Guide: Microsoft Entra SSO integration with Dependency-Track

-This page provides instructions on how to configure Dependency-Track with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).
+This guide provides instructions on how to configure Dependency-Track with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).

 ## Prerequisites